GP patient survey

 - 82% of patients were satisfied with the type of appointment they were offered, and accepted it.

-The results of the survey are published by Ipsos MORI on behalf of NHS England and NHS Improvement on the GP Patient Survey website.
+The results of the survey are published by Ipsos MORI on behalf of NHS England on the GP patient survey website.

 PaRIS is an initiative to promote people-centred health care being run by the Organisation for Economic Co-operation and Development (OECD).
 More information about the initiative can be found on the OECD web page.

 The PaRIS work programme includes the development of a new survey of patients with long-term conditions who are managed predominantly within primary care called the International survey of healthcare experience (ISHE) in England.

 This pilot survey is being carried out by Ipsos MORI on behalf of NHS England and the Department of Health and Social Care and will:

 - measure outcomes and experiences of patients with one or more long-term conditions

 - include both Patient Reported Outcome Measures (PROMS) and Patient Reported Experience Measures (PREMS)